 Once you’ve finished drinking your tea, cleaning your bamboo matcha whisk is an essential task for a number of reasons.

-There’ll still be some matcha residue clinging on to the most inaccessible nooks of your whisk.
-If you ignore it will grow stale, coming loose the next time the whisk is used and impacting the flavours of tomorrow’s brew.
+There’ll still be some matcha residue clinging to the most inaccessible nooks of your whisk.
+If you ignore it will grow stale, coming loose the next time the whisk is used and impacting the flavors of tomorrow’s brew.

-Wash your chasen under a warm, slow stream of water to expel any clumps of matcha powder still clinging on.
+Wash your matcha whisk under a warm, slow stream of water to expel any clumps of matcha powder still clinging on.

-You don’t need soap (even if it’s dried off, it could effect the flavour of your next brew), or a cloth (which risks bending those delicate tines).
+You don’t need soap (even if it’s dried off, it could affect the flavor of your next brew), or cloth (which risks bending those delicate tines).

 Just gently run your fingers down the prongs to collect any remaining residue.

-Once you’ve washed the whisk, carefully, we’d go as far as saying, lovingly, pat-dry your bamboo matcha whisk with a paper towel.
-Pat drying is important, moisture encourages mould on natural materials like bamboo which in turn shortens the life-span of your whisk.
+Once you’ve washed the bamboo matcha whisk, carefully, we’d go as far as saying, lovingly, pat dry your bamboo matcha whisk with a paper towel.
+Pat drying is important, moisture encourages mold on natural materials like bamboo which in turn shortens the life span of your whisk.

 Now simply leave the whisk to properly air dry.